CustomComputingGroup/MLO/README.md

 -----------------------------------------------------------------------------------------------------------------------

 creates the code of VIEW part of the MVC system.
 All modes, currently GUI and TERMINAL, reside in this directory.
 All the possible visualizers are also containted in this directory.
+All the modes(views) are notified of changes within the model by the controller update method call.

+#### modes.py
-#### modes.py script contains the code that starts up relevant mode.
+script contains the code that starts up relevant mode.
 Currently either terminal or gui.

+#### gui
-#### gui folder contains gui code.
+folder contains gui code.

+#### gui/windows.py
+contains the whole of gui implementation

+#### gui/images
+contains images needed to generate gui.

+#### visualizers
-#### visualizers folder contains model visuzalization relevant scripts.
-Visualizers can be used to generate reports,
-images, plots and others.
+folder contains model visuzalization relevant scripts.
+Visualizers can be used to generate reports, images, plots and others.
 Currently only plot visuzalizer of the PSOTrial is avaiable (MLOImageViewer).

-all the viewers are notified of changes within the model by the update method call.

 -----------------------------------------------------------------------------------------------------------------------
 ###controller